Ellis Beach: A Hidden Gem in Tropical Far North Queensland

 Visitors can also take a public bus from Cairns or Port Douglas, with a bus stop located near the beach.

-Additionally, many tour companies offer guided tours to Ellis Beach as part of a larger itinerary of attractions in Tropical Far North Queensland.
+Additionally, many companies offer guided tours to this gorgeous beach as part of a larger itinerary of attractions in Tropical Far North Queensland.
 You should be able to catch a taxi or Uber there as well if you don’t have a car.

 Ellis Beach offers a range of activities for holidaymakers of all ages.
 Here are some of the most popular activities you can do there: